January 2026

 -

 Fishhawk Recreation Center, 2318 Buttonwood Run.All members welcome!
-Join us as we plan future events for the club, work out logistics and technical details of our events.
-Join us as we prepare for our fall Starry Starry Night and spring 2026 speaker program.
+Join us as we plan future events for the club, including our spring Astronomy Day, Solar Walk development, and our summer outreach schedule.

 -